Please note:

 About the program

-Students will gain the necessary skills to work in a Human Resources department.
-Topics covered in this part-time certificate program, include understanding human behaviour in an organization, the labour market, compensation schemes, health and safety legislation, the importance of training, information systems for human resources, interviewing, hiring and understanding how unions relate to management.
-Most courses in the program are approved to be used for the National Knowledge Exam course requirements for the CHRP designation through the Human Resources Professionals Association (HRPA).
+In this part-time, online program, you will gain the necessary skills to become a valuable member of any Human Resource department.
+Topics include understanding human behaviour in an organization, the labour market, compensation schemes, health and safety legislation, the importance of training, information systems for human resources, interviewing, hiring and understanding how unions relate to management.
+Courses in the program are approved by the Human Resources Professionals Association as meeting the coursework requirement for the CHRP Knowledge Exam.

 Program information